akumahesther/E-commerce-Performance-Dashboard-/README.md

 # Step 3 — SQL Data Analysis (MySQL)

-# Goal:
+# Goal
-Extract business insights using SQL queries.
+Use SQL queries to extract insights from a dataset.
+The project 3 is about Creating insights using SQL Queries (Clauses like: Select, From, Where, Group by and Order By) ( Formulas like: Sum, Count and Avg) to extract Insights

-# Setup:
+# Setup
 Created database: Decodelabs_Internship
 Converted Excel file to CSV for import
 Imported flat file: 14 columns, 1,200 rows